Photo of Noble Park train station with giant letters 'NPK' standing outside

 Improvements to the Noble Park Community Centre building have been delivered to ensure the centre can continue to serve the needs of the local community.
 The works have also modernised the centre’s facilities to work into the broader Ross Reserve Master plan.

-The Suburban Revitalisation program contributed $184,000 to the project with co-contributions from the City of Greater Dandenong and the Noble Park Community Centre.
-The works were delivered in mid-2022.
+The Suburban Revitalisation program provided $184,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with the City of Greater Dandenong and the Noble Park Community Centre.

 Five pedestrian counting devices have been installed by the City of Greater Dandenong in key locations across the Noble Park activity centre.